me-mega-noob-4044/shape-war/README.md

-this is a random single player wannabe war robots browser game i made
+this is a ass single player wannabe war robots browser game i made

 it isn't really "coded optimally" so no bully pls